-• SmartBolus Calculator: If you are planning to eat or if your glucose is high, the SmartBolus Calculator can suggest a bolus amount of insulin based on your individual settings, entered values and sensor glucose value and trend when available.
+• SmartBolus Calculator: If you are planning to eat or if your glucose is high, the SmartBolus Calculator can suggest a bolus amount of insulin based on your individual settings, entered values, and sensor glucose value and trend when available.
 The SmartBolus Calculator allows for the immediate delivery of the bolus insulin in both Automated and Manual Mode.
-In Manual Mode, the SmartBolus Calculator also allows for an Extended Bolus.
-The Extended Bolus can be customised to deliver the bolus dose over a period of time.
+In Manual Mode, the SmartBolus Calculator also allows for an extended bolus.
+The extended bolus can be customized to deliver the bolus dose over a period of time.

-Omnipod 5 SmartAdjustTM technology features
+Omnipod 5 SmartAdjustTM Technology Features

 - Two modes of operation: The Omnipod 5 System provides the following modes of operation: Automated and Manual.
 The Omnipod 5 System enables you to switch between modes when required conditions are met.
-The System behaves differently depending on which mode you select. - Automated Mode: Each Pod contains SmartAdjustTM technology that adjusts insulin every 5 minutes to bring your glucose value to your customised glucose target, or Target Glucose.
-The adjustment is based on a prediction of where your glucose will be 60 minutes in the future and considers your sensor glucose value and trend, Adaptive Basal Rate and insulin that is still working in your body. - Manual Mode: The Omnipod 5 System delivers insulin based on user-defined Basal Programmes.
-During Manual Mode, there is no automated adjustment of insulin delivery.

-- Two compatible glucose Sensors: The Omnipod 5 System is designed to work with either the Dexcom G6 or Dexcom G7 Continuous Glucose Monitoring (CGM) Systems.
+The System behaves differently depending on which mode you select. - Automated Mode: Each Pod contains SmartAdjustTM technology that adjusts insulin every 5 minutes to bring your glucose value to your customized glucose target, or Target Glucose.
+The adjustment is based on a prediction of where your glucose will be 60 minutes in the future and considers your sensor glucose value and trend, Adaptive Basal Rate, and insulin that is still working in your body. - Manual Mode: The Omnipod 5 System delivers insulin based on user-defined Basal Programs.
+During Manual Mode, there is no automated adjustment of insulin delivery. - Three compatible glucose Sensors: The Omnipod 5 System is designed to work with either the Dexcom G6 or Dexcom G7

+Continuous Glucose Monitoring (CGM) Systems or the FreeStyle Libre 2 Plus Sensor.
 Sensors must be obtained separately.
-Sensor glucose values and trends are used for automated insulin delivery in Automated Mode, as well as bolus calculations in both Automated and Manual Mode. - The Dexcom G6 Transmitter must be connected and active within the Dexcom G6 App to send sensor glucose values to the Pod. - The Dexcom G7 Sensor must be connected and active within the Dexcom G7 App to send sensor glucose values to the Pod. - Activity feature: While in Automated Mode, you can enable the Activity feature at times when you need less insulin for example, when you are getting ready to exercise.
-When the Activity feature is enabled, the system gives less insulin and aims for a Target Glucose of 8.3 mmol/L (150 mg/dL). - Keeping track of automated insulin: In Automated Mode, the system records automated insulin delivery and corresponding sensor glucose values every 5 minutes.
-The Home screen features a Sensor Graph, which allows you to refer to your sensor glucose values and displays some information about insulin delivery, including automation status.
+Sensor glucose values and trends are used for automated insulin delivery in Automated Mode, as well as bolus calculations in both Automated and Manual Mode.

+- The Dexcom G6 Transmitter must be connected and active within the Dexcom G6 App to send sensor glucose values to the Pod. - The Dexcom G7 Sensor must be connected and active within the Dexcom G7 App to send sensor glucose values to the Pod. - The FreeStyle Libre 2 Plus Sensor must be started by, connected, and active within the Omnipod 5 App on the Insulet-provided Controller to send sensor glucose values to the Pod. - Activity feature: While in Automated Mode, you can enable the Activity feature in times when you need less insulin, for example, when you are getting ready to exercise.
+When the Activity feature is enabled, the system gives less insulin and aims for a Target Glucose of 150 mg/dL. - Keeping track of Automated Insulin: In Automated Mode, the system records automated insulin delivery and corresponding sensor glucose values every 5 minutes.
+The Home screen features a Sensor Graph which allows for reference of your sensor glucose values and displays some information about insulin delivery, including automation status.

-1.2 About this Technical User Guide
+1.2 About This Technical User Guide